hdsullivan/ResSR/README.rst

 ResSR applies singular value decomposition to identify correlations across spectral bands, uses pixel-wise computation to upsample the MSI, and then applies a residual correction process to correct the high-spatial frequency components of the upsampled bands.
 While ResSR is formulated as the solution to a spatially-coupled optimization problem, we use pixel-wise regularization and derive an approximate closed-form solution, resulting in a pixel-wise algorithm with a dramatic reduction in computation that achieves state-of-the-art reconstructions.

 [1] Duba-Sullivan, H., Reid, E. J., Voisin, S., Bouman, C. A., & Buzzard, G. T. (2024).
-ResSR: A Residual Approach to Super-Resolving Multispectral Images. arXiv preprint arXiv:2408.13225.
+ResSR: A Computationally Efficient Residual Approach to Super-Resolving Multispectral Images. arXiv preprint arXiv:2408.13225.

 Installing
 ----------
-1. *Clone or download the repository:*
+1. Clone or download the repository:

     .. code-block::